elastic/kibana/src/plugins/data_view_editor/README.md

 ### `openEditor(options: DataViewEditorProps): CloseEditor`

-Use this method to display the data view editor to create an index pattern.
+Use this method to display the data view editor to create a data view.

 #### `options`